colintwh/sql-basics/README.md

 ![alt text](https://docs.sqlalchemy.org/en/13/_images/sqla_engine_arch.png)

-Following are the steps needed to setup connection to the database from the Jupyter NoteBook:
+Following are the steps needed to setup connection to the database from the Jupyter NoteBook (you need to replace the parameters within the `sqlalchemy.create_engine()` method to suit to your own database connection):

     !pip install ipython-sql
     !pip install psycopg2